-2 EXTRAORDINARY MEETINGS OF THE COUNCIL, COMMITTEES AND SUB-COMMITTEES
+6. EXTRAORDINARY MEETINGS OF THE COUNCIL, COMMITTEES AND SUB-COMMITTEES.

-- a The Chairperson of the Council may convene an extraordinary meeting of the Council at any time. - b If the Chairperson of the Council does not call an extraordinary meeting of the Council within seven days of having been requested in writing to do so by two Councillors, any two Councillors may convene an extraordinary meeting of the Council.
-The public notice giving the time, place and agenda for such a meeting shall be signed by the two Councillors. - c The Chairperson of a committee may convene an extraordinary meeting of the committee at any time. - d If the Chairperson of a committee does not call an extraordinary meeting within 7 days of having been requested to do so by 4 members of the committee, any 4 members of the committee may convene an extraordinary meeting of the committee.
+- a The Chair of the Council may convene an extraordinary meeting of the Council at any time. - b If the Chair of the Council does not call an extraordinary meeting of the Council within seven days of having been requested in writing to do so by two councillors, any two councillors may convene an extraordinary meeting of the Council.
+The public notice giving the time, place and agenda for such a meeting shall be signed by the two councillors. - c The Chair of a committee may convene an extraordinary meeting of the committee at any time. - d If the Chair of a committee does not call an extraordinary meeting within 7 days of having been requested to do so by 3 members of the committee, any 2 members of the committee may convene an extraordinary meeting of the committee.

-8 PREVIOUS RESOLUTIONS
+7. PREVIOUS RESOLUTIONS

-- a A resolution shall not be reversed within six months except, either by a special motion, which requires written notice by at least 6 Councillors to be given to the Proper Officer in accordance with standing order 10. - b When a motion moved pursuant to standing order 7(a) has been disposed of, no similar motion may be moved for a further six months.
+- a A resolution shall not be reversed within six months except either by a special motion, which requires written notice by at least 4 councillors to be given to the Proper Officer in accordance with standing order 9, or by a motion moved in pursuance of the recommendation of a committee or a sub-committee. - b When a motion moved pursuant to standing order 7(a) has been disposed of, no similar motion may be moved for a further six months.

-9 VOTING ON APPOINTMENTS
+8. VOTING ON APPOINTMENTS

-a Where more than two persons have been nominated for a position to be filled by the Council, the vote will be taken by a written ballot of those members present and eligible to vote.
-The outcome of the vote will be reported by the Clerk.
-A tie in votes may be settled by the casting vote exercisable by the Chairperson of the meeting.
+a Where more than two persons have been nominated for a position to be filled by the Council and none of those persons has received an absolute majority of votes in their favour, the name of the person having the least number of votes shall be struck off the list and a fresh vote taken.
+This process shall continue until a majority of votes is given in favour of one person.
+A tie in votes may be settled by the casting vote exercisable by the Chair of the meeting.